Qusz/manage-landing-page/README.md

 - Run `$ npm start`

 # Attribution
-The design was taken from this frontendmentor challenge https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub/manage-landing-page-4AmJkARYlg
+The design was taken from this frontendmentor.io challenge https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5